miccio-dk/smc_seminar_2019/seminar_paper/paper.md

 The CIPIC dataset [@algazi_cipic_2001] released in 2001 sets a convention for anthropometric data collection and reporting, which has been adopted by later datasets too [@fabian_hutubs_2019].
 Its format specifies 17 anthropometric parameters for head and torso, and 10 for the pinna, which can be seen in Fig. \ref{anthro}.
-This data has the disadvantage of having loosely defined measurement points, which translate into systematic biases that make merging different datasets particularly prone to errors.
+It has the disadvantage of having loosely defined measurement points, which translate into systematic biases which makes merging different datasets particularly prone to errors.
-Moreover, anthropometric features are only unique for each given subject and as such, may not have enough predictive power to be used for the regression of several HRTFs per subject.
+Moreover, anthropometric features are only unique to each given subject and as such, may not have enough predictive power to be used for the regression of several HRTFs per subject.
-Spagnol et al. address this shortcoming by introducing elevation-dependent anthropometric measurements as predictors [@spagnol_frequency_2015].
-These features consists in the lengths of the segments spanning from the tragus to each of the three contours outlined by the helix and concha, and oriented according to the elevation angle under investigation.
+Spagnol et al. address this shortcoming by introducing elevation-dependent anthropometric measurements as predictors [@spagnol_frequency_2015], based on the lengths of segments spanning from the tragus to each of the three contours outlined by the helix and concha, and oriented according to a given elevation angle.

-Another source of useful predictors for regression and prediction tasks may be found in 3-dimensional representation of the subjects' pinnae and head.
+Another source of useful predictors for regression tasks can be found in 3-dimensional representation of the subjects' pinnae and head.
-Recent HRTF datasets include digital scans of the heads and pinnae [@fabian_hutubs_2019, @spagnol_viking_2019] stored as 3D models, which can be used for feature extraction.
+Recent HRTF datasets include digital scans of the heads and pinnae [@fabian_hutubs_2019] [@spagnol_viking_2019] stored as 3D models, which can be used for feature extraction.
 In particular, 2-dimensional projections such as digital renderings or depth maps can be conveniently processed in neural networks using convolutional and pooling layers.
-As mentioned in the following sections, convolutional autoencoders can be used to extract salient features from ear images, which can then be used as predictors.
+As mentioned in the following sections, convolutional autoencoders can extract salient features from images of the pinna, which can then be used as predictors.

-Finally, perceptual feedback can be useful when collecting manual measurements or complex user data is not viable.
+Finally, perceptual feedback can be useful when collecting manual measurements or when information-rich user data is not viable.
 Furthermore, this kind of data is more resilient to systematic errors and biases introduced by measurement procedures [@guezenoc_hrtf_2018].
 Perceptual feedback often consists in letting a user evaluate and rate the performance of a given HRTF set, and is most commonly adopted in HRTF selection or adaptation tasks.
 Nevertheless, Yamamoto uses perceptual feedback to navigate the latent space in order to synthesize suitable HRTFs for a given user [@yamamoto_fully_2017].
 It is worth noting how, while validating models based on anthropometric data is quite trivial, models using perceptual data requires a user study or the implementation of a virtual agent.

 ## Autoencoder {#ae}
-Most conventional neural networks are employed to predict a target $y$ from an input $x$ in a supervised manner.
+Most conventional neural networks are used to predict a target $y$ from an input $x$, a task known as supervised learning.
 On the other hand, autoencoders learn a compressed representation $z$ of the input data $x$ called _latent representation_, which is then used to generate a reconstructed version $\hat{x}$.
-The purpose of autoencoders is to learn useful features from the input data in an unsupervised manner [@goodfellow_deep_2016].
+Thus, the purpose of autoencoders is to extract useful features from the input data in an unsupervised manner [@goodfellow_deep_2016].
-One such example can be seen in Fig. \ref{chen2019}, where an autoencoder is used to derive a compact representation from HRTFs, which can then be used as the target of a prediction task.
+One such example can be seen in Fig. \ref{chen2019}, where an autoencoder is used to derive a compact representation from HRTFs, which can then be used as the target of a prediction task [@chen_autoencoding_2019].

 ![Architecture proposed by [@chen_autoencoding_2019], with HRTF autoencoder and deep neural network for latent representation estimation from anthropometry; solid arrows indicate training process, dotted arrows indicate usage.\label{chen2019}](img/chen2019.png){scale=0.5}

-Autoencoders usually consists of a feed-forward neural network composed of two sub-nets: an encoder network $f()$ and a decoder network $g()$ such that $g(f(x)) = g(z) = \hat{x}$.
+Autoencoders usually consists of a feed-forward neural network, in turn composed of two sub-nets: an encoder network $f()$ and a decoder network $g()$ such that $g(f(x)) = g(z) = \hat{x}$.
 Training an autoencoder usually involves iteratively updating the weights and biases of the two networks through backpropagation, in order to minimize a cost function representing the mean squared error (MSE) between $x$ and $\hat{x}$.

 Over time, several variants of the autoencoder have been developed.
-Each variant extends on the conventional autoencoder architecture by promoting different properties of the latent space, thereby catering to different tasks such as denoising, classification, or --- as it is this case here --- generative applications.
+Each variant extends the conventional autoencoder architecture by promoting different properties of the latent space, thereby catering to different tasks such as denoising, classification, or --- as it is this case here --- generative applications.
 Two common generative models based on the autoencoder are described below.

 \

 ### Variational autoencoder (VAE) {#vae}
-Variational autoencoders are a class of generative models, extending the classic autoencoder.
+Variational autoencoders are a class of generative models.
 A VAE is a probabilistic model where the encoder $q_{\theta}(z|x)$ maps the probability distribution a certain latent representation given a data point, and the decoder $p_{\phi}(x|z)$ outputs the probability distribution of the data, given a point in the latent space.
 In VAEs, it is often desireable to model the latent space as an isotropic multivariate Gaussian distribution.
 This constraint is enforced by introducing a measure of distance between the aforementioned prior distribution $p_{\theta}(z) \sim \mathcal{N} (0,1)$ and the encoder distribution, called Kullback-Leibler divergence.
 This probabilistic framework proves useful when synthesizing HRTFs, because it can learn causal factors of variations in the data [@kingma_introduction_2019].
-However, there exists no way of generating a specific HRTF --- i.e. one for a given combination of azimuth and elevation angles; while the points in latent space are likely to generate plausible new data, one can only obtain random instances of said data.
+However, there exists no way of generating a a data point with specific characteristics, such as the HRTF at a given azimuth and elevation angles.
+While the points in latent space are likely to generate plausible new data, one can only obtain random instances.
 The class of autoencoders described below aims at addressing this shortcoming.

 \